BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Kristen3381/README.md

 Introducing [Product Name]

 [Product Name] is a [brief description of the product].
 Designed for [target audience], it [key benefits].
 [Product Name] solves the problem of [problem solved].
+## 12.How can you succinctly convey the purpose and key features of a product?
+Use clear and concise language: Avoid jargon and technical terms that might confuse users.
+Focus on benefits: Highlight the value that the product provides to users, rather than simply listing features.
+Use bullet points: This can help to break down information into easily digestible chunks.
+Prioritize key features: Focus on the most important features that set your product apart.
+Use strong action verbs: Use verbs that convey the benefits of the product, such as "improve," "simplify," or "increase."
+Here's an example:

+Product: A productivity app for students
+Succinct description: "Our productivity app helps students organize their tasks, set reminders, and stay on top of their assignments, so they can achieve their academic goals."
 ## 12. How can you succinctly convey the purpose and key features of a product?